Points on $\operatorname{SO}(3)$ with low logarithmic energy: Introduction and main result

+\item Can we generate collections $O_1,\ldots,O_n$ whose energy is as close as possible to this minimal value? \end{enumerate}

-To the best of our knowledge, so far there is only one known sequence of point sets in $\so$ whose energy has been computed theoretically so far: the so-called harmonic ensemble in $\so$ studied in \cite{BeltranFerizovic2020}.
-In that work, the logarithmic energy is not computed but rather the authors study the Green energy and the $s$-energy for $s\in(0,3)$, which are given respectively by
+Hence, we aim to find collections of special orthogonal matrices for which the $O(n)$ term in \eqref{eq:minimo} is provably as low as possible.
+To the best of our knowledge, there is currently only one known sequence of point sets on $\so$ for which some energy has been theoretically computed: the harmonic ensemble on $\so$, studied in \cite{BeltranFerizovic2020}.
+In that work, the logarithmic energy is not computed; instead, the authors study the Green energy and the Riesz $s$-energy for $s\in(0,3)$, defined respectively as

-where $\mathcal G$ is the Green function of the Laplace--Beltrami operator in $\so$.
+where $\mathcal G$ is the Green function of the Laplace--Beltrami operator on $\so$.
 For each $n$ of the form

-the harmonic ensemble is a collection of $n$ random matrices $O_1,\ldots,O_n$ with a certain distribution in $\so\times\cdots\times\so$ ($n$ times).
-The expected logarithmic energy of that collection of points can be studied with the same techniques from \cite{BeltranFerizovic2020} as we do below, or can alternatively be computed from \cite{Andersonetal2023} using the fact that $\so$ is essentially isometric to the real projective space $\mathbb{RP}^3$. \begin{theorem} The expected logarithmic energy of the points coming from the harmonic ensemble in $\SO(3)$ is
+the harmonic ensemble on $\SO(3)$ is a collection of $n$ random matrices $O_1,\ldots,O_n$ with a certain distribution on $\so\times\dotsb\times\so$ ($n$ times).
+The expected logarithmic energy of such configurations can be studied using the same techniques as in \cite{BeltranFerizovic2020}, as we do in \cref{sec:energy-harmonic}.
+Alternatively, it can be derived from the results in \cite{Andersonetal2023}, using the fact that $\so$ is essentially isometric to the real projective space $\RP^3$.